 - Comfort items if you plan on being out for a while.
-You might consider bringing a folding chair, food, hot drinks, and hand/foot warmers.
+Consider a folding chair, food, hot drinks, and hand or foot warmers.

 Where to go

-There are many great areas across Massachusetts to enjoy ice fishing.
-Visit the Go Fish MA! digital fishing map to find a fishing spot near you.
+Visit the Go Fish MA! interactive map to find spots near you.

-Use MassWildlife's digital fishing map to view depth in real time and find fish at different depths.
+Use this map to view depth and find fish at different depths.

-During the winter, the deeper parts of a pond are warmest and typically where fish spend their time.
-As winter progresses, deeper areas become depleted of oxygen and fish start to rise and move towards inlets where there is more oxygen and food.
-If you’re fishing on one of the 168 Massachusetts ponds with digital bathymetry (depth) information, you can use your mobile device to access a pond map and see this depth information in real time as you walk.
+During winter, the deeper parts of a pond are the warmest, and these are typically where fish spend their time.
+As winter progresses, deeper areas become depleted of oxygen, and fish start to rise and move towards inlets, where there is more oxygen and food.
+If you’re fishing on one of the 168 Massachusetts ponds with digital bathymetry (depth) information, you can use your mobile device to access a pond map and see this information as you walk.

 To get started:

-- Launch the Go Fish MA! digital fishing map
+- Open the Go Fish MA! interactive map

-- Use the filter tool at the bottom center of the map to narrow your search to show ponds with Digital Depth, then zoom in to see the bathymetry
+- Use the filter at the bottom center to narrow your search to show ponds with Digital Depth, then zoom in to see it

-- If you’re at a pond, click the My Location button (looks like a circle or crosshair, see image above) to show your movements in real time
+- If you’re at a pond, click the My Location button (circle or crosshair icon) to show your movements in real time

-Remember ice safety: Avoid traveling onto ice-bound rivers and streams, as the currents make ice thickness unpredictable.
+Remember safety: Avoid going onto ice-bound rivers and streams; currents make ice thickness unpredictable.
 Lakes and ponds may contain spring holes and other areas of currents that can create dangerous thin spots.

 How to get through the ice